 I don’t consider myself to be an expert at yoga.
 I find it to be very challenging, both mentally and physically.
-I do it strictly for peace of mind and to strengthen my core.
+I do it strictly for the peace of mind and to strengthen my core.
 In the many yoga sessions that I have participated in when in Los Angeles, I have noticed that I have the tendency to glance over at my neighbors to compare what they’re doing to my own practice.
 Although I recognize that this isn’t a healthy habit, I still catch myself doing it every so often.
 Before Carolina started the first session, she told us, in a very serious tone, to focus on our breath.
 She strictly emphasized to us how important breath is in yoga.
-For example, when our arms become too tired to hold our body weight up any longer, coming back to our breath will distract us from our initial urge to fall.
+For example, when our arms became too tired to hold our body weight up any longer, coming back to our breath would distract us from our initial urge to fall.
 “Return to breath!
 Return to breath!
 Return to breath!”
-My muscles were tight during the first class due to sitting on an airplane for 24 hours.
+My muscles were tight the first class, probably due to sitting on an airplane for 24 hours.
 I felt like I hadn’t stretched in years.
 I was somewhat anxious because I knew that I hadn’t been practicing yoga on a daily basis prior to this trip.
 I wondered if my body would be able to handle deep stretching like this for an entire week.
 I wondered if my mind would be able to shut down for the week.
 I had to keep reminding myself that this was not a competition, even if my mind wanted to believe otherwise.
 Each time I became distracted by how I thought others were doing “better” than I was, I would look down at my mat and tell myself “Return to your breath.”
 This helped me a lot.
 The fascinating thing about yoga is that it’s based more on mindfulness than a typical workout.
 Yes, it has its workout perks, like strengthening the core and increasing mobility, but more often than not, it is about returning to your breath.
 Some have told me that yoga “isn’t for them.”
-I disagree.
-I believe that yoga can be for everyone.
+Well, I believe that yoga can be for everyone if you give it a chance.
 It doesn’t matter how flexible you are.
 It doesn’t even matter if you’re fit or not.
 The practice itself is a testament to your own personal growth.
 For me, I see it as a mindfulness practice with gentle exercise involved.
 A lot of people insist that they have to look the part, like the people in the magazines.
 In truth, you don’t.
 I left Vikasa realizing this and now I feel more beautiful inside.
 As the week wore on, my body gradually became more flexible and my mind became still.
-I felt less of a need to push myself in order to “look” a certain way to others.
+I felt less of a need to push myself in order to look a certain way to others.
 It became very clear to me that I didn’t need to please anybody except myself.
 After this realization occurred, I sailed through the rest of the week.

 Elephant Sanctuary: The elephant sanctuary was phenomenal.
 The van picked us up in the wee hours of the morning and took us over to where the elephants live.
 My roommate and I planned this just two days into the retreat.
 Both of us decided that this was something we really wanted to do, more than anything else.
-It was worth the money!
+It was well worth the money!
 A couple of others from the retreat joined us on that cloudy afternoon.
 Once we arrived, we were forced to wait for other groups to join us in order to start the process.
 Yes, it was a process and a tedious one at that.
-After waiting for over an hour for the others to arrive, we are forced to watch a short documentary on how to treat the elephants.
-I could clearly see the sadness painted on the faces of my companions and on the woman speaking harsh realities about the elephants and how they were mistreated in the past.
+After waiting for over an hour, we were forced to watch a short documentary on how to treat the elephants.
+I could clearly see the sadness painted on the faces of my companions and on the woman who spoke harsh realities about the elephants and how they were mistreated in the past.
 Furthermore, the documentary told us how to approach the elephants and where to stand.
 For example, you don’t want to stand where the elephants can’t see you, as a few of the elephants are blind in one eye.
-They went on to tell us the do’s and don’t’s of feeding and approaching an elephant.
+They went on to tell us the do’s and donts of feeding and approaching an elephant.
 Once a couple of hours passed by, it was finally time to meet these beautiful creatures.
 After waiting for what seemed like a lifetime, I think it’s appropriate to say we all just wanted to jump right in.
 However, that wasn’t an option.
 We had to approach the elephants slowly because they startle easily.
 I grabbed some pineapple from the bucket and started feeding them one-by-one.
-I’m wasn’t scared, but rather hesitant.
+I wasn’t scared, but rather hesitant.
 I wanted to make sure I was doing everything I was told to do, properly.
 Prior to feeding them, one of the girls yells from afar, “Oh my god, Maddie, just go!”
 Well, jeez!
 Perhaps a little push is just what I needed.
 After I fed them a couple of times, I became more comfortable with them, just as they did with me.
 After 20 minutes pass by, our tour guide announces that it is time to “hop the fence.”
 He opens the gate and we meander our way through — the elephants follow.
 We venture further into the wilderness and as we approach a tree, we stop.
 The remainder of the sanctuary consists of our guide speaking more about the elephants and us getting to pet and feed them.
 It was sad leaving the sanctuary.
 I wanted to make sure that they were going to be well taken care of.
 It appeared to me that they were, but you never know in a foreign country.
 After our mini-group arrived back at Vikasa, we were bombarded with questions by those who didn’t participate in the outing.
-They all pretty much asked the same question, like, “Oh my god, how was it?” — Yeah, something along those lines.
+They all pretty much asked the same question, like “Oh my god, how was it?” — Yeah, something along those lines.
 Ha.